Flexilis-anatis/c-vector/README.md

 To allow the code to be maximally generic, it is implemented as all macros, and is thus header only.
 Usage is simple:

-	/* if this is defined, then the vector will double in capacity each
-	 * time it runs out of space. if it is not defined, then the vector will
-	 * be conservative, and will have a capcity no larger than necessary.
-	 * having this defined will minimize how often realloc gets called.
-	 */
-	#define LOGARITHMIC_GROWTH

 	#include "vector.h"
 	#include <stdio.h>